yashwanthjupally/Text_Editor/README.md

 - Scrollable text area.

 ## usage
-- use any of your java ide and run it
+- use any of your Java IDE and run the code